aclark4life/python-packages-doc/advanced.rst

 are available and let folks decide for themselves which ones they would like to use.

-In the case of ``zc.buildout`` and ``pip``, we can demonstrate their usage by publishing some common configuration files for various popular softwares.
+In the case of ``zc.buildout`` and ``pip``, we can demonstrate their usage by publishing some common configuration files for various popular software.

 Hosted configuration files
 --------------------------